How to Apply for Bridge Financing

 4. Submit Your Application and Communicate with the Lender

-Call or visit the lenders you’ve researched and start the application process.
+Once you’ve selected a bridge loan provider, contact them to ensure you fully understand the application process.
 Have your documents prepared, and make sure they have everything they need from you.

 If you’re difficult to get a hold of, slow to submit needed documents, or not forthcoming, you make life hard for your lender.
 They’ll be forced to delay your application, which could be disastrous for your project.
 Plus, lenders want to build a lasting relationship with you, so make it easy on them by being efficient throughout the application process.

 Once your application has been submitted, all you can do is wait.
 Hopefully, you’ll be approved by the lender you’ve applied with.
-Before you sign on the dotted line, though, make sure you’ve asked all the questions you need to ask.
+Before you sign on the dotted line, though, make sure you’ve asked all necessary questions.
 Your loan officer should be more than happy to clarify anything for you.

-With the bridge financing in place, it’s up to you to turn that loan into business success, so good luck!
+With the bridge financing in place, it’s up to you to turn that additional working capital into business success, so good luck!

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.